mherchel/herchel.com/src/blog/variables/index.md

 ## Updating CSS Variables with React

-The next goal is to inject a `<style>` tag to the bottom of my page's `<head>` tag.
+The next goal is to inject a `<style>` tag into my page's `<head>` tag.
 Within this, I can place new CSS to override the original CSS.

 To place the `<style>` within the `<head>`, I'm using the [React Helmet](https://github.com/nfl/react-helmet) library (which was developed by the [NFL](https://github.com/nfl) &mdash; cool!).